-Probably the biggest threat that a storm poses to the health of your saltwater aquarium is from a loss of power.
-If the power goes out, all the life sustaining equipment that you have running will stop operating.
-So let’s dig a little deeper into what that means for your corals, fish and other invertebrates–and what you can do about it.
+If the power goes out, all the life-sustaining equipment that you have running will stop operating.
+So let’s dig a little deeper into what that means for your corals, fish, and other invertebrates–and what you can do about it.
 Your 4 top priorities when dealing with a winter storm or hurricane and are dealing with power loss are:

 Loss of circulation, due to loss of electricity to your return pump (if you have a sump) and your powerheads is your number one issue to fight.
 The circulation pumps in your saltwater aquarium help facilitate gas exchange, essentially keeping your water well-oxygenated.
 Without adequate water movement, the water in your tank can become quickly depleted of life-sustaining oxygen—which will rapidly become your number one issue if you lose power.